 Step 7: Trim and Secure Underlayment and Liner

 Trim any excess liner once the pond is filled.
 Make sure that there is enough liner left to remain within the perimeter of the pond.
 Use the hammer and nails to fasten the liner and underlayment to the ground.

-Use the rest of the stones to edge the pond, staying within that one-foot perimeter.
+Use the rest of the stones to edge the pond, staying within the perimeter where the grass has been removed.
 Get creative and design a space that will be visually appealing.
-Add plants and other outdoor decor to create an elegant pond space that'll serve as a relaxing centerpiece in your yard or garden.
+Add plants and other outdoor décor to create an elegant pond space that'll serve as a relaxing centerpiece in your yard or garden.